-Anwar, a former finance minister and deputy prime minister who spent almost 10 years in jail after falling from power in the late 1990s, met Malaysia’s king on Tuesday for an hour.
+Anwar, a former finance minister and deputy prime minister who spent almost 10 years in jail after falling from power in the late 1990s, was named the country’s 10th prime minister by Malaysia’s king on Thursday.

-Anwar has been in politics since emerging as a fiery student activist in the 1970s and his alliance turned rivalry with Mahathir has dominated Malaysian politics for years.
+Anwar has been in politics since emerging as a fiery student activist in the 1970s and his alliance which eventually turned to rivalry with former Prime Minister Mahathir Mohamad has dominated the Malaysian political scene for years.

 August 10, 1947 – Anwar Ibrahim is born in Bukit Mertajam, Penang.
 Both his parents are UMNO politicians.